datovy-edam/Edam.Data.Catalog/Edam.Data.Catalog.Console/Edam.Data.CatalogExplorer/ReadMe.md

 - Currently the enphasis is on the Windows platform and will keep advancing the libraries to that end.
-- As important, libraries to support the API Catalog services hopefully that will fully implment the same functionality as made available through the ICatalogService interface will be developed next or in parralel.
+- As important, libraries to support the API Catalog services hopefully that will fully implement the same functionality as made available through the ICatalogService interface will be developed next or in parralel.